-Investments consist of a portfolio of government and corporate bonds (88%, $\leqslant$ 118.7m) and holdings in money market funds (12%, $\leqslant$ 16.1m).
+Investments consist of a portfolio of government, corporate bonds and collateralised securities (91%, $\leq$ 159.7m) and holdings in money market funds (9%, $\leq$ 15.6m).
 As required under IFRS 13 (Fair Value Measurement), our annual audited statutory financial statements disclose how we value assets and liabilities across level 1, 2 and 3.
 This is the fair value hierarchy.

-- > Level 1: fair value measurements based on quoted market prices (unadjusted) in active markets for identical assets or liabilities that the entity can access at the measurement date. - > Level 2: fair value measurements based on inputs other than quoted prices included within level 1 that are observable for the asset or liability either directly (i.e. as prices) or indirectly (i.e. derived from prices). - > Level 3: fair value measurements based on valuation techniques that include inputs for the asset and liability that are based on unobservable market data.
+- Level 1: fair value measurements based on quoted market prices (unadjusted) in active markets for identical assets or liabilities that the entity can access at the measurement date. - > Level 2: fair value measurements based on inputs other than quoted prices included within level 1 that are observable for the asset or liability either directly (i.e. as prices) or indirectly (i.e. derived from prices). - > Level 3: fair value measurements based on valuation techniques that include inputs for the asset and liability that are based on unobservable market data.